vegasjj/cloud-resume-challenge/azure/README.md

 az login --use-device-code
 ```

 As I'm using GitHub Codespaces as my development environment (which doesn't have direct browser access) I need to use the `--use-device-code` option.
-If you are using your own PC just run `az login` and follow the login workflow to enter your credentials.
+If you are using your own PC just run `az login` and follow the login workflow to enter your credentials (later when we setup CI/CD with GitHub Actions, we will be using managed identities with OpenID Connect for authentication).

 Make sure to select the Azure subscription where you want to deploy the resources so that when you run terraform locally for testing you don't deploy on the wrong subscription by accident (ignore this if you only have one subscription).